Competitive Entrance Awards

 - Choose your references carefully.

 Choose someone who can express themselves well in writing and who has known you long enough to describe your positive attributes in detail.
+Do not ask a family member to be a reference.

 - Inform your references.

-Provide your reference with lots of information about you, as it related to your awards application.
+Provide your reference with lots of information about you, as it relates to your awards application.
 With a résumé and awards listing in hand, your reference’s letter will be stronger and more relevant.
 Let them know your deadline, and provide them lots of time.

 - One size doesn’t fit all!